Skip to main content

 Account Access

 Even with the increased use of electronic payments, older payment options like checks are still used.
 Checks have been around for years, and crooks have mastered the art of stealing and counterfeiting them.
-Altering or counterfeiting checks with stolen information is an easy crime for the low-tech criminal, and is a risk that can be reduced by following our tips:
+Altering or counterfeiting checks with stolen information is an easy crime for the low-tech criminal, but it’s a risk that can be reduced by following these tips for preventing check fraud:

 1. Use consistent check stock and issue checks in sequential order.
 This makes irregularities stand out more and makes them easier to detect.